-Woody believes that the possession of a quality education is the “Great Equalizer”, and for our youth to reach their maximum potential in any path they choose, they must be College-Career Ready when they graduate from high school.
+Woody believes that quality education is the “Great Equalizer”.
+For our youth to reach their maximum potential in any path they choose, they must be College-Career Ready when they graduate from high school.
 With the support of his wife of 33 years, Doriena, a former Vice President of Harrison School District Two Board of Education, and daughters Monica and Tiana – both graduates of Sierra High School (Class of 2004 and 2016, respectively) – Woody has been able to continue fulfilling his personal commitment to the goal of working toward perpetual transformation of our public education system so that it will prepare students for life-long learning in a manner that will ensure their competitiveness in a Global Society.

 Ali Duran, Coordinator of Career & Technical Education (CTE)